aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/intranet.md

 # Flag 2:

-* A verification code is required to enter a 2FA code, we can brute force it using **ffuf**
+* A verification code is required to enter a 2FA code, we can brute force it using **ffuf**.
 * Looking at the source code, you can be sure that only four chars are needed.
-* We have a lot of options to creat a wordlist that contains 4 digits numbers from 0000 to 9999.
+* We have a lot of options to create a wordlist that contains 4 digits numbers from 0000 to 9999.

 ```console
 crunch 4 4 -t %%%% -o numbers.txt